mrturcot/Gentoo-Stuff/README.md

 ```

-  - Portage setup for a Gentoo x86-64 Stable Znver1 AMDGPU OpenRC EFI Gnome-Light X11 Pipewire system, configured with optimizations for speed and gaming performance in mind...
+  - Portage setup for a Stable Gentoo x86-64 EFI based, Ryzen Zen-Ver.1 AMDGPU OpenRC Gnome-*Light* X11 Pipewire system, configured with optimizations for speed and gaming performance in mind...

  /etc/portage files included in this repo, could serve as drop-in replacements for others with similar hardware setups.
 One helpful use case scenario could be.
 Once initially mounted and chrooted into a new Gentoo install environment, download this repo as a zip=[https://github.com/mrturcot/Gentoo-Stuff/archive/refs/heads/master.zip] using wget (we dont have git rn).
 Then extract & edit/use/rm any configs you choose to get you going way ahead of schedule :)